d3/d3-scale/README.md

 <a name="linear_interpolate" href="#linear_interpolate">#</a> <i>linear</i>.<b>interpolate</b>([<i>interpolate</i>])

 If *interpolate* is specified, sets the scale’s [range](#linear_range) interpolator factory.
-This interpolator factory is used to construct interpolators for each adjacent pair of values from the range; these interpolators then map a normalized domain parameter *t* in [0,1] to the corresponding value in the range.
+This interpolator factory is used to create interpolators for each adjacent pair of values from the range; these interpolators then map a normalized domain parameter *t* in [0,1] to the corresponding value in the range.
 If *factory* is not specified, returns the scale’s interpolator factory.

 For example, when you create a diverging color scale with three colors in the range, two interpolators are created internally by the scale, equivalent to: